The Impact of Star Formation Histories on the Inner Dark Matter Density Slopes of Galaxies: Results

 To characterise the inner slope of the dark matter density profile, we computed a linear fit to the logarithmic density profile between 1\% and 2\% of $R_{\rm vir}$, as in \cite{dicintio_profile, dicintio_mstar_mhalo}.
 For this purpose, we adopted the approach from \cite{Lazar} to construct dark matter density profiles using 35 logarithmically spaced radial bins between 0.005 $R_{\rm vir}$ and $R_{\rm vir}$.
 This method was consistently applied to both NIHAO and FIRE-2 galaxies, differing from the binning used for the analysis of NIHAO simulations presented by \cite{Tollet}.

 In Fig.~\ref{fig:main_figure_both_sims_together}, we present the dark matter profile inner slope (measured between 1\% and 2\% of $R_{\rm vir}$) as a function of the stellar-to-halo mass ratio.
 We fitted each set of simulations independently using Eq.~\ref{eq:tollet}, and we provide the fitted parameters in Table~\ref{tab:params-FIREandNIHAO}.
-Our results align well with previous findings for and FIRE-2 simulations \citep{Lazar} but notable discrepancies exist between our results for NIHAO simulations and those reported in \citep{Tollet}.
+Our results align well with previous findings for FIRE-2 simulations \citep{Lazar} but notable discrepancies exist between our results for NIHAO simulations and those reported in \citep{Tollet}.
 This mismatch arises from the difference in the definition of virial overdensity used for the analysis, since they adopted the value $\Delta=\rm200c$\footnote{Throughout the text, the expression $\Delta=\rm200c$ denotes an overdensity of 200 times the critical density of the universe, and we use the letter c to explicitly differentiate it from an overdensity of 200 times the average matter density of the universe.}.
 The radius $R_{\rm 200c}$ is smaller than $R_{\rm vir}$, and the slope measured by taking it as a reference is inherently more cored than it would by using $R_{\rm vir}$.
 In Fig.~\ref{fig:main_figure_both_sims_together_R200} we show our results when matching this different overdensity definition.
 Even for FIRE-2 simulations, we note slight discrepancies with the fit from the literature.
-Some possible origin of these differences could be the algorithm used for centering galaxies or the specific selection of galaxies, as our sample includes more galaxies than previous works for both simulation suites.
+Some possible origin of these differences could be the algorithm used for centering galaxies or the specific selection of galaxies, as our sample includes more galaxies than previous works for both simulation suites. \mybold{\cite{Tollet} uses $\sim$70 of the NIHAO simulations from our more complete sample. \cite{Lazar} only considers the main halo of each FIRE-2 simulation, except for previously identified additional galaxies found in \cite{m10x}, contrasting with our previously described selection method.
+Also, they use some runs of the same initial conditions with different resolutions, while we only use the highest resolution available for each run.}

 After homogenising the analysis across NIHAO and FIRE-2 galaxies, the relation for both simulation suites is in much closer agreement than it could be inferred from previous works, in which the trends derived in \cite{Tollet} and \cite{Lazar} are compared without taking into account the differences in the analysis.
 Whilst previous relations indicated that NIHAO galaxies are more efficient at developing shallow dark matter profiles, our results reveal that both simulation suites are capable of forming strong cores.
 The 1-$\sigma$ scatter around the relation is also similar: 0.25 for NIHAO and 0.27 for FIRE-2.
 However, some systematic differences between the two simulation suites remain: whereas we find the peak efficiency of core formation for NIHAO galaxies at $M_{\star}/M_{\rm vir}$ $\sim$ 0.005, FIRE-2 galaxies present their highest count of cored dark matter profiles at $M_{\star}/M_{\rm vir}$ $\sim$ 0.008.